ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ## Storage and Data

-If you have data on the Gibbs filesystem, there is no action required as they are already available on McCleary.
+If you have data on the Gibbs filesystem, there was no action required as they are already available on McCleary.

-### What about My Existing Data on Farnam?
+### Farnam Data

 Farnam’s primary filesystem, YSM (/gpfs/ysm), was retired on July 13th.
 If you previously had a Farnam account, you have been give new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
 Project quotas can be increased to 4 TiB at no cost by sending a request to [hpc@yale.edu](mailto:hpc@yale.edu).

-### What about My Existing Data on Ruddle?
+### Ruddle Data

+The YCGA storage system (`/gpfs/ycga`) has been replaced with a new, larger storage system at the same namespace.
+All data in the `project` (now at `work`), `sequencers`, `special`, and `pi` directories under `/gpfs/ycga` were migrated by YCRC staff to the new storage system.
+All other data on `/gpfs/ycga` (Ruddle home and scratch60) was retired with Ruddle on July 24th.

-`/gpfs/ycga` is available on McCleary as a read-and-write filesystem so it can continued to be used for McCleary compute jobs.
-However, you have been given new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
+As a McCleary user, you have also been given new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
 Project quotas can be increased to 4 TiB at no cost by sending a request to [hpc@yale.edu](mailto:hpc@yale.edu).
-Note this project space (`/gpfs/gibbs/project`) is distinct from the YCGA storage described below which is confusingly also called `project` but is located at `/gpfs/ycga/project`.

-At a later date, all data in the `project`, `sequencers`, `special`, and `pi` directories under `/gpfs/ycga` will be copied by the YCRC to a new GPFS filesystem but under the same path names to avoid breaking workflows.  **All data in Ruddle home and scratch60 (that you want to keep) will need to be transferred off the existing filesystem by you prior the Ruddle retirement on July 24th**.
-More information and instructions on transferring data can be found [here](/data/mccleary-transfer/).

-If you have any questions or concerns about what will be moved to McCleary and when, please reach out to us.
+!!! attention "Ruddle Project Data"

+	Data previously in `/gpfs/ycga/project/<groupname>/<netid>` can now be found at `/gpfs/ycga/work/<groupname>/<netid>`.
+The `project` symlink in your home directory links to your Gibbs project space, **not** your YCGA storage.

 ### Researchers with Purchased Storage

-If you have purchased space on /gpfs/ycga or /gpfs/ysm that is still active (not expired), we have migrated your allocation. **This is the only data that the YCRC automatically migrated from Farnam to McCleary.**
+If you have purchased space on `/gpfs/ycga `or `/gpfs/ysm` that has not expired, we have migrated your allocation. **This is the only data that the YCRC automatically migrated from Farnam to McCleary.**

-If you have purchased storage on /gpfs/ysm that has expired as of December 31st 2022, you should have received a separate communication from us with information on purchasing replacement storage on Gibbs (which is available on McCleary).
+If you have purchased storage on `/gpfs/ysm` that has expired as of December 31st 2022, you should have received a separate communication from us with information on purchasing replacement storage on Gibbs (which is available on McCleary).

 If you have any questions or concerns about what has been moved to McCleary and when, please reach out to us.

-### Storage At Yale (SAY) Shares
+### Storage@Yale (SAY) Shares

-Storage At Yale shares are available on McCleary, but only on the `transfer` node.
+Storage@Yale shares are available on McCleary, but only on the `transfer` node.
 To access your SAY data, make sure to login to the `transfer` node and then copy your data to either `project` or `scratch`.
 Note, this is different than how Ruddle was set up, where SAY shares were available on all nodes.